 - Do not make any appointments during the orientation.
 You must stay for the entire time.

 - If you arrive later than 9:30 am, you will be required to attend the next scheduled orientation before you may register for classes.

-- Orientation topics may include: cultural adjustment, immigration regulations, employment and taxes, campus resources, academic regulations, class registration, health services and health insurance.
+- Orientation topics may include: cultural adjustment, immigration regulations, employment, campus resources, academic regulations, class registration, health services and health insurance.

 - Undergraduates are required to take the TSI THEA prior to enrollment unless otherwise exempt.
 Please see www.uta/testing for more information.

-Please bring these with you to the New International Student Orientation:
+Please bring the following documents to the OIE Welcome Center before you attend your New International Student Orientation: